germal/OpenCVB/README.md

 -   Run the “Support/PrepareVTK.bat” file to download and prepare the VTK directory.

     -   Visual Studio will open the VTK.sln file.
-Select Build/Batch Build and “Select All” to build VTK
+Select “Build/Batch Build” and “Select All” to build VTK

+-   Close Visual Studio and run Visual Studio as Administrator, click on the INSTALL Project and select Build

+    -   Upon completion of the Build Install, c:\\Program Files\\VTK should contain VTK.

--   Run Configure/Generate and then build the OpenCV project
+-   Open CMake for OpenCV and run Configure/Generate and then build the OpenCV project

+    -   Make sure that the VTK_DIR points to where VTK was installed (c:\\Program Files\\VTK)

 -   Validate that VTK was correctly installed by looking at the OpenCVB/opencv/Build/Bin/Debug